Rade58/r3f-physics-rapier/README.md

 - HeightfieldCollider <https://rapier.rs/javascript3d/classes/Heightfield.html>

 avoid setting position and totation on mesh, do it on RigidBody; **this is because you can mess up position and rotation**

+scale isn't supported on the rigid body

+**You can also nest multiple custom collodiers in RigidBody**